 2.12.1 Professor of Practice Contract Terms, Titles, and Responsibilities

 Individuals will be appointed professor of practice for term appointments of one to five years, with the approval of the department voting faculty, the appropriate dean, and the provost.
-Full-time professors of practice are limited to a total of ten cumulative regular semesters years.
+Full-time professors of practice are limited to a total of ten cumulative regular semesters.
 In order to stay on the Lehigh faculty for more than ten cumulative regular semesters, professors of practice must either demonstrate currency in their field or transition to the research or teaching faculty.
 (See R&P 2.13.1 and 2.14.1) If the standards for currency are not defined in the professor of practice’s memorandum of understanding or employment contract, such standards will be developed by the dean in consultation with the appropriate department’s associate and full professors.

 There are no rank differentials within the professor of practice title.
 After ten regular semesters of cumulative full-time service as a professor of practice at Lehigh, a professor of practice will be eligible for rolling employment contracts.
 The length of the rolling employment contract is determined by the dean in consultation with the appropriate department’s associate and full professors, but will not exceed 5 years.